Chiavenna, Italy. The mountain air sketches my breath into wistful clouds and they linger.

 As technology progressed, the well off converted their caves into wine cellars and added heading to some sections to create well-established restaurants.

-Now a key pastime is to sip an aperitivo in a crotto, while nibbling on Valtellina’s version of parma ham (shh, don’t tell them I said that) bresaola.
+Now a key pastime is to sip an aperitivo in a crotto, while nibbling on Valtellina’s version of parma ham (shh, don’t tell them I said that, it's really air-dried, salted beef) bresaola.

 Some hot sciat cheese balls help against the cold too.
 I’d highly recommend Crotto Ubiali but you’ll find several others to choose from dotted around the caveside of Chiavenna.